ELY3M/How-to-block-system-firmware-updates/README.md

 # How to block Nintendo System / Firmware updates
+This method will still allow you to use online features.
+I did testing on all games and online features worked.

 you need to add this in default.txt in the hosts folder in atmosphere folder on your SD card.